tombenke/seneca-cookbook/lib/seneca.options/README.md

           callpoint: false,  // Record and log callpoints (calling code locations).
           deprecation: true  // Log deprecation warnings
         },
+        log: {},             // Defines either shortcuts to filter log, or detailed description of
+                             // levels and log handler mapping (see details in section about logging)

         strict: {           // Enforce strict behaviours.
 Relax when backwards compatibility needed.
           result: true,     // Action result must be a plain object.